Police

 Internet Exchange Parking

-We now have a safe spot for you to do internet exchanges!
-There are two designated parking spots near the Merriam Police Department that are monitored by video camera 24/7.
-Look for the sign and green parking spaces in the front parking lot.
+We have a safe spot for you to do internet shopping exchanges!
+There are two designated parking spots between the Merriam Police Department and Merriam City Hall that are monitored by video camera 24/7.
+Look for the sign and green parking spaces in the parking lot.

 Birthday Parades

 Invite Merriam Police to help celebrate your child's birthday.
 Officers will drive by your home with their lights and sirens blaring!
-Contact Capt.
-Chris Brokaw at 913-322-5566 or email to schedule a police parade.
+Contact the Merriam Police Department at 913-322-5560 or email to schedule a police parade.

 Car Seat Checks

 Car seat installation checks are by appointment only, Monday through Friday, 8 a.m. to 4:30 p.m.
-Call our community service officer at 913-322-5581 to schedule.
+Call the Merriam Police Department at 913-322-5560 to schedule.
+The National Highway Traffic Safety Administration provides more information about selecting and installing a car seat,

 Learn More